Chia Yong Yong

-Chia Yong Yong (谢邕邕 (Xiè Yōngyōng); born 1962) is a Singaporean lawyer, disability advocate and a former Nominated Member of Parliament of Singapore from August 2014 to September 2018.
+Chia Yong Yong (谢邕邕 (Xiè Yōngyōng); born 1962) is a Singaporean lawyer, disability advocate and a former Nominated Member of Parliament (NMP) of Singapore from August 2014 to September 2018.

 Education

 Chia was educated in Paya Lebar Methodist Girls' School between 1969 and 1978 and later attended Catholic Junior College from 1979 to 1980.
 Following her A-Levels, she completed a Bachelor of Laws degree with Honours at the National University of Singapore in 1985, and was admitted to the Singapore Bar as an advocate and solicitor in 1986.

 Career

 Legal career

 Chia is a corporate lawyer in Singapore.
 In 2017, she started her own law firm, Chia Yong Yong Law Corporation.
 In media interviews, Chia expressed her passion for her work and overcoming challenges to conclude business deals.

 Chia actively gives talks on commercial law issues, and is also a member of the Council of the Law Society's panel of approved Mediators and Investigative Tribunal.